ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 `git clone --recursive https://github.com/ISISComputingGroup/EPICS.git`

 # Install MySQL
+*This will require a rebooting the system - you have been warned :-)* *Install first time*
     Use the installer in `\\isis\inst$\Kits$\External\BuildServer(ndwvegas)` to install the latest version of MySQL:

    - Install the MySQL Installer from the msi.
 This should be done with admin privileges. **NB: You are installing the installer, not MySQL itself**

-- Run the MySQL installer, again with admin privileges
+- Run the MySQL installer, again with admin privileges (from run menu type mysql installer)
+- *upgrade* Click remove and select the currently installed `MySql Server`, execute and yes.
+- *upgrade* On `Remove data folder ...` click No
+- *upgrade* Next and reboot as advised
 - Click "Add" to add a new product
 - Select the latest version of MySQL server 64-bit.
 This will be the one offered by default